 Coping with the elements

 Concrete, whilst certainly a hardy material, can easily become slippery in icy weather.
-Resin bonded surfaces possess better anti-slip properties, and greater friction.
+Resin-bonded surfaces possess better anti-slip properties and greater friction.

 When it comes to price, concrete is the cheapest surfacing option.
 However, for a better investment, resin bonded stone gives you a more attractive, hardy driveway with a more welcoming appearance.
-Not only that, it may also add value to your home when it comes time to sell up.
+Not only that, but it may also add value to your home when it comes time to sell up.

 We hope that this has answered your question of, “Resin Bonded Stone vs Concrete Surfacing”.
 Resin Mixed Stone has served the Sheffield area for 28 years, providing quality resin driveways in Sheffield.
 Want to know more?
 Contact our experienced team today and they will be happy to assist you.
 Alternatively, you can e-mail us here and we will reply to you as soon as we can.